Betaab: Plot

 This film is a love story of two youngsters who fall in love despite the status gaps between their families.
-Sunny, is a young, poor and happy guy who lives with his mother Sumitra in his home-made town farm.
-Formerly, his father Avenash had been a big businessman, but he went bankrupt.
+Sunny Kapoor, is a young, poor and happy guy who lives with his mother, Sumitra, and his dog, Boozo, in his home-made town farm located alongside a stream in a picturesque mountain valley.
+Formerly, his father Avinash Kapoor had been a wealthy businessman, but he went bankrupt.
 For this reason, he killed himself.
-Avenash was close friends with Sardar Dinesh Singh Girji who is one of the richest and most powerful men in the city.
-When Sardar reveals that Avenash has gone bankrupt, he turns his back to him.
+Avinash was close friends with Sardar Dinesh Singh Girji who is one of the richest and most powerful men in the city.
+When Sardar reveals that Avinash has gone bankrupt, he turns his back to him.
 Sardar has one daughter called Roma.
 She is spoiled, snobbish and accustomed to having all the people who surround her beneath her.
 She was Sunny's childhood friend.

 Now, Sardar purchases a new horse farm out of the city in the town, which is nearby Sunny's farm.
 When Sunny accompanies his mother to the train station, he encounters Roma after not seeing her for years.
 Sunny instantly recognizes her, but Roma doesn't.
 Consequently, they coincidentally meet each other various times on the farm.
 They quarrel continually, but soon she realises that he is her childhood friend and they reconstruct their childhood love.